Troy A. Villarreal, FACHE

 Chief Nurse Executive

-In 2016, Kelli Nations was named the first CNE in HCA Healthcare's Gulf Coast Division and HCA Houston Healthcare.
+In 2016, Kelli Nations was named the first chief nurse executive (CNE) in HCA Healthcare Gulf Coast Division and HCA Houston Healthcare.

-Nations holds both a bachelor’s degree in nursing and a master’s degree in healthcare administration from Texas Woman’s University in Houston.
-She is certified through the American Nurses Credentialing Center as a Certified Nursing Executive, Advanced and is currently pursuing a doctorate in business administration with leadership development from Northcentral University, a doctoral research institution.
+Nations holds a Doctorate in Business Administration with a focus in Organizational Development from Northcentral University, as well as a bachelor’s degree in nursing and a master’s degree in healthcare administration from Texas Woman’s University in Houston.
+She is certified through the American Nurses Credentialing Center as a Certified Nursing Executive.